niemasd/Rosing-Knight-Moshiri-Demo-2022/README.md

 # DeepVariant Pipeline
 ## Plugin 1: Map Reads to Human Genome
-### Input File
-Reads (FASTQ).
-For the demo, the FASTQ is assumed to already be trimmed.
-For long-term use, we would need to add a trimming step at the beginning of this plugin

-### Output File
-Indexed read mappings (BAM + BAI).

 ### CPU Commands
 ```bash
 bwa index {REF_GENOME_FASTA} # should probably be done before the plugin is executed